rbuurma/rise-2017/Assignments/Rise_assignment_8_CS1_collab.md

 4. Post it to our site and tag with #assignment8.
 Post-assignment pdate: see the assignment responses [here](ADD LINK).

-### Extra credit

-Use some earlier novels

-Assemble your own corpus

 ### Extra credit 1 (for people who have not taken CS21)

 Open the script in Atom or a similar code-editing tool and modify the script to try one or both of the following: